Parser Tests¶

 expected results.

-It is also worth mentioning that the ParserTestMixIn
+It is also worth mentioning that the ParserTestMixin class also provides

-a helper method for creating blacklist items, get_bl_items
+a helper method for creating blacklist items, get_bl_items, which is